Apollo59/EarthScienceFinalPython/readme.md

 ==Ideas==

+    Convert Townspeople

+    Enemies give actual facts, you spew retoric

+==Done Ideas==
     Difficulty Slider     (Added)
-    Convert Townspeople
-    Win??
-    Passivly Goes down to overthrow you        (Done) You are a king                          (IDK why this is in here) You have to get the townspeople to agree to policy which would raise cliamte change Enemies give actual facts, you spew retoric
+    Passivly Goes down to overthrow you        (Done) You are a king        (IDK why this is in here) You have to get the townspeople to agree to policy which would raise cliamte change Win??

 Due on Thursday.